- Everything You Need to Know about Prioritization Frameworks

 33. Behavioral Economics

 The behavioral-economics framework in product management takes a different view of your user base.
-This view is the approach that argues for appealing to people’s emotions and using pricing strategies such as anchoring to enable you to charge more for your offering.
+This view is the approach that argues for appealing to people’s emotions—using pricing strategies such as anchoring to enable you to charge more for your offering.
 Contrary to the classical-economics framework, this approach views people not as rational actors but as emotion-driven actors.

 34. HEART Framework

-As our friends at Appcues explain it, Google developed the HEART framework to apply quantitative metrics to UX.
+Google created the HEART framework to bring quantitative metrics to the “touchy-feely” world of UX.
 This flexible methodology allows designers to quantify either specific features or the entire user experience according to five metrics.
 Those are happiness, engagement, adoption, retention, and task success.

 Explicitly designed for startups, AARRR is a five-step framework to help young businesses grow.
 Developed by venture capitalist Dave McClure, the acronym forms those five key metrics McClure believes every startup should focus on.
 They are acquisition, activation (referring to the user’s first product experience), retention, referral, and revenue.